Bryan Danielson: SmackDown General Manager (2016–2018)

-On the April 10 and 11, 2017 episodes of Raw and SmackDown, Bryan was involved in the 2017 Superstar Shake-up in which brand's former champions Alexa Bliss, Bray Wyatt, Dean Ambrose, Miz, Heath Slater and Rhyno were traded to Raw.
-Bryan later took time off from WWE television for paternity leave and returned on the June 20 episode, during which he stripped Carmella of her Money In The Bank briefcase and suspended James Ellsworth due to his interference in the match.
-On the August 1 episode of SmackDown, Bryan appointed Shane McMahon as a guest referee for United States Champion AJ Styles's title defense against Kevin Owens at SummerSlam on August 20, thereby triggering a long-term feud between Owens and Shane that would ultimately also involve Bryan himself.
+On the April 10 and 11, 2017 episodes of Raw and SmackDown Live, Bryan was involved in the 2017 Superstar Shake-up in which brand's former champions Alexa Bliss, Bray Wyatt, Dean Ambrose, The Miz, Heath Slater and Rhyno were traded to Raw.
+Bryan later took time off from WWE television for paternity leave and returned on the June 20 episode of SmackDown Live, during which he stripped Carmella of her Money In The Bank briefcase and suspended James Ellsworth due to his interference in the match.
+On the August 1 episode of SmackDown Live, Bryan appointed Shane McMahon as a guest referee for United States Champion AJ Styles's title defense against Kevin Owens at SummerSlam on August 20, thereby triggering a long-term feud between Owens and Shane that would ultimately also involve Bryan himself.
 Bryan was again absent from television after being attacked by Kane on the October 30 episode of Raw.
-He returned on the November 14 episode of SmackDown.
+He returned on the November 14 episode of SmackDown Live.

 After Survivor Series on November 19, Bryan became deeply involved in Shane McMahon's feud against Kevin Owens and Sami Zayn, favoring the latter two.
-On the November 21 episode of SmackDown Shane was about to fire the two for attacking him during their Survivor Series interbrand elimination match against Team Raw, which SmackDown ultimately lost.
+On the November 21 episode of SmackDown Live Shane was about to fire the two for attacking him during their Survivor Series interbrand elimination match against Team Raw, which SmackDown ultimately lost.
 To settle the dispute whether Owens and Zayn should be fired, the two were scheduled to wrestle Randy Orton and Shinsuke Nakamura at Clash of Champions on December 17 with Owens's and Zayn's jobs on the line.
 During the match Shane and Bryan acted as guest referees and come to blows: after Shane intentionally stopped a count at two during a pinfall attempt by Zayn, while Bryan made a fast count to give Owens and Zayn the win.
 Over the following weeks, Bryan kept on favoring Owens and Zayn by giving them multiple opportunities at AJ Styles's WWE Championship, first in a handicap title match at the Royal Rumble on January 28, 2018, and then by including Owens and Zayn among the five challengers on March 11 at Fastlane.
-During the latter match, Shane broke up pinfall attempts by Owens and Zayn, resulting in a brutal attack by Owens and Zayn on the following SmackDown.
+During the match at Fastlane, Shane broke up pinfall attempts by Owens and Zayn, resulting in a brutal attack by Owens and Zayn on the following episode of SmackDown Live.